Skip to main content

 It should be noted that the redirect response issued will be a 302 (found).

 The model class used to update the new record can be configured through the use of the #model macro.
+It's also possible to pre-filter the queryset before updating the record by using the #queryset macro.
 By default, the record to update is retrieved by expecting a pk route parameter: this parameter is assumed to contain the value of the primary key field associated with the record that should be updated.
 If you need to use a different route parameter name, you can also specify a different one through the use of the #lookup_param class method.
 Finally, the model field that is used to get the model record (defaulting to pk) can also be configured by leveraging the #lookup_param class method.

 The schema used to perform the validation can be defined through the use of the #schema macro.
 Alternatively, the #schema_class method can also be overridden to dynamically define the schema class as part of the request handler handling.